truthinhistory/historicist/exampleSite/content/english/blog/Suppose We Are Israel.md

 >
 > In this spirit we now take up the study of a special type of evasion of the Israel Truth which is very frequently used by some of our fellow professed Christians.
 When the truth of Israel's identity is presented and cannot be gainsaid, they propose to pass it all up by saying _"Suppose we are Israel.
 What of it?
 If I am saved, what difference does it make?"_That reply comes so often that it is worthy of consideration, not only for the good of the cause, but for the good of the person who makes it.
 > The spirit in which the statement is made ranges from mere flippancy to sincere declaration.
+>
+>
 > With regard to the flippant, each case calls for a decision regarding what should be done.
 Solomon advises us: _''Answer not a fool according to his folly, lest thou be like unto him"_; and then in about the same breath he says: _''Answer a fool according to his folly, lest he be wise in his own conceit."_Whether coming from the flippant or the conscientious Christian, the statement _"Suppose we are Israel; what difference does it make?"_ assumes a serious aspect.
 Few, if any,of those who make it have considered for a moment its true import.
 We, therefore, would analyse the spirit which prompts the statement and the implications involved.
 At once it is evident that there exists a very shallow knowledge of the Bible and a careless disregard for its sanctity.There is here the manifestation of an egotism unbecoming a child of God.
 It smacks of the idea that God set in operation all that is revealed in the Scriptures solely to save the individual, and when that is, accomplished, what else is worthy of consideration?
 There is also present a form of selfishness.
 If the individual is saved; what difference does anything else make?
 > Aside from the mental state which the question in each instance, so eloquently portrays, there is an attitude of heart and soul, thus declared, which should be a matter of serious concern to the professed Christian, when weighed in the light of things spiritual and divine.
+>
+>
 > Taking for granted, as is here done, that we really are Israel as revealed in the Word of God, the question _"What difference does it make?"!_

 ### LACKS REVERENCE

 It discloses the want of due regard for God and His Word.
 That soul needs to learn what Moses learned that day in the desert when the Voice from the bush told him to remove his shoes for the ground on which he stood was holy ground.
 That soul needs to learn the lesson taught by Uzziah's tragedy; realized by Isaiah, when in the temple, he saw the Lord high and lifted up; exemplified by John on the Isle of Patmos when he beheld the divine messenger and fell at His feet as dead; and proclaimed by the angels when they veil their faces and cry _"Holy, holy, holy, Lord God Almighty!"_

 The spiritually minded ever remember that God is holy and His Word holy; that man lives by every word which proceedeth out of the mouth of God; and that the words which He speaks _"they are Spirit and they are life,"_whether found in the Old Testament and the New Testament, whether proclaimed by the eminent divine or the humble scrub woman.
 No one can wave aside the acknowledged truth of God with _"What difference does it make?"_ without irreverence.

 ### PRESUMPTION

 _"Suppose we are Israel; What difference does it make?"_ There is here, plainly implied, the fact that the speaker does not intend to accept or live by it anyway.
 This assumes the right of the individual to look the Word of God over, select what suits his whim or fancy and discard the balance.
-But Paul made it very plain to Timothy that
+But Paul made it very plain to Timothy that:

 > All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: that the man of God may be perfect, thoroughly furnished unto all good works.
 >